Thermodynamics, photon sphere and thermodynamic geometry of Ay\'{o}n-Beato-Garc\'{i}a Spacetime: Photon Sphere and Phase Transition

 \subsection{Geodesic equations}

-Now we study the relationship between the phase transition and the photon sphere of the black hole.
-We begin by considering the equatorial ($\theta =\pi /2$) orbit of a photon around the black hole.
-The motion of the photon is described by the following Lagrangian,
+We now study the relationship between the phase transition and the photon sphere of the black hole \footnote{Photons in nonlinear electrodynamics propagate along null geodesics of an effective optical metric rather than of the original spacetime metric \cite{Novello:1999pg}.
+Nonetheless, employing the metric’s null geodesics is a widely used first-order approximation in NLED black-hole studies, because it captures the existence and qualitative evolution of unstable circular orbits making the analysis simpler \cite{Du:2022quq,Okyay:2021nnh,Uniyal:2022vdu,NaveenaKumara:2019nnt}.}.
+We begin by considering the equatorial ($\theta = \pi/2$) orbit of a photon around the black hole.
+The photon's motion is described by the following Lagrangian,